-YMCA of Greater Seattle — The Y is turning its 14 closed branches into child care centers for the families of medical personnel, first responders, and anyone who needs to work to support the community.
-They have the capacity for 700 kids total who will be broken up into groups of no more than 10 and provided with snacks and lunch.
+YMCA of Greater Seattle — The Y is turning its 14 closed branches into child care centers for the families of medical personnel, first responders and anyone who needs to work to support the community.
+They have capacity for 700 kids total, who will be broken up into groups of no more than 10 and provided with snacks and lunch.

-Boys & Girls Club — The Boys & Girls Club will be offering a full day of care for school-aged children at their clubs around Seattle.
+Boys & Girls Club — The Boys & Girls Club will be offering a full day of care for school-aged children at its clubs around Seattle.
 There are no additional costs for current club members.
-Others will have to pay a $50 membership fee and a $25 per day fee to attend.
-New teen members will just have to pay the $50 membership fee.
-Find your local club here and call them to find out their hours.
+Others will have to pay a $50 membership fee and a $25-per-day fee to attend.
+New teen members will pay just the $50 membership fee.
+Find your local club here and call to find out its hours.
 Capacity at each club will be limited to 50, including staff.
 Everyone who enters the club will be screened for symptoms.

-Bellevue Boys & Girls Club will also be offering full days of care.
+Bellevue Boys & Girls Club will also be offering full days of care with extended hours and three meals per day for essential workers and vulnerable children.
 Find out more here.